QuickBase/interview-demos/ui-pipelines/README.md

 * Allow the form to be responsive and work on mobile devices in addition to desktop.
-* Introduce Accessibility and/or internationalization best practices
+* Think about Accessibility and internationalization best practices.
+Please form an opinion on how to do these well.
-* Have you ever closed the browser accidentally when working on something?
-Yeah, me too.
-Let's help the user out by populating the form with the input they were working on if they accidentally close the browser.
-* Refactor the button component such that it could be used by other developers and maintain the same style and behavior (e.g., for a custom component library).
+* Think about reusability.
+Refactor the button component such that it could be used by other developers and maintain the same style and behavior (e.g., for a custom component library).
 For example, let's say we want all of our submit buttons to show a loading indicator after they are clicked.
 How could we create a component that has that behavior that would be shared across all instances of the submit button?
+Please be prepared to at least anaswer questions around the principles of reusability.